asreview/asreview/docs/source/lab/project_create.rst

 The first step in creating a project is to select a dataset.
 You can upload a dataset from your computer, select a dataset from Discovery, or use a dataset from a URL or DOI.
+When uploading a dataset from your computer, URL, or DOI, ensure that the dataset is in a supported format.
+See :doc:`data` for extensive information about the supported formats and metadata.

 .. tip::

     You will benefit most from what active learning has to offer with :ref:`lab/data:High-quality data`.

 From File
 ~~~~~~~~~